mvysny/ev-fi/_posts/2020-1-4-ev-taxing-in-finland.md

 title: EV Taxing and Costs In Finland
 ---

-This article summarizes the taxes which you pay when you buy and EV, and when you use an EV on a yearly basis.
+This article summarizes the taxes and other charges which you pay when you buy and EV, and when you use an EV on a yearly basis.

 # Purchase Costs